iqumulus/data-wrangler/README.md

 The queries object contains a set of query identifiers pointing to SQL statements.
-Query identifiers/names must be unique across all databases.
+Query identifiers/names must be unique within each database.
 Placing a query in this object creates a route on the wrangler's API.
 For example:

     "name": "foo",